savoirfairelinux/building-inclusive-open-source-software/docs/E-ITD.md

 **User groups are one of the most reliable way to build an accessible and inclusive application.** Getting people from various background to test your application and here about their feedback and ideas is in our opinion the best way to minimize the risk of leaving some users behind.

 You should try and make those user groups as diverse as possible.
 You could post on your socials asking if some disabled users would be interested in providing feedback.
-Users can have different designated discussion canal with the team working on the project or directly contact them. keep in mind that you want to promote interaction between users, allowing them to reflect on their own experiences.
+Users can have different designated discussion canal with the team working on the project or directly contact them.
+Keep in mind that you want to promote interaction between users, allowing them to reflect on their own experiences.

 This can only be done properly if the team working on the project is actively listening to the feedback they get.
 Their should be a way of keeping track of the different problems raised by the users and the progress made on fixing them.
-Designers should have occasional sessions and calls with some users to discuss precisely how they would want to implement something (for example what implementation of keyboard navigation feels more intuitive).
+The product and design team should have occasional sessions and calls with some users to discuss precisely how they would want to implement something (for example what implementation of keyboard navigation feels more intuitive).
 This can be massively useful during prototyping.

 # Resources